iasanders/SharePoint-Managed-Metadata-Navigator-/README.md

 SharePoint SharePoint Managed Metadata Navigator - Refactored for use with SharePoint 2013

-SUSHI was built by JBen Steinhauser, brought to you by B&R Business Solutions SharePoint 2013 contributions by Ivan Sanders, SharePoint Server MVP
+SPMMDN was built by JBen Steinhauser, brought to you by B&R Business Solutions SharePoint 2013 contributions by Ivan Sanders, SharePoint Server MVP

 Download the original SharePoint Managed Metadata Navigator from Codeplex https://spmmdnavigator.codeplex.com/ for SharePoint 2010